mozilla/firefox-test-engineering/reference/conventions.rst

 ------
 **Purpose:** We use `Docker <https://www.docker.com>`_ to help ensure consistent, portable builds, with dependency/environment control.

-In most cases, we build our Docker image directly from its **master** branch in GitHub, in any of the following: Travis CI, Circle CI, and Jenkins.
+In most cases, we build our Docker image directly from its **master** branch in GitHub, in any one (or combination) of the following: Travis CI, Circle CI, and Jenkins.

 Typically, we use two (2) main files, for Docker: